Ja-Akins/Movies-Data_Analysis/README.md

 5.  **Cast & Crew Analysis:** Identifying top-performing directors and actors based on box office revenue and movie counts.
 6.  **Text Analysis:** Generating word clouds from movie titles to visualize common naming conventions.
 7.  **Geographical Analysis:** Visualizing the global distribution of movie production and average ratings by country.
+8.  **Interactive Dashboard:** Building a Streamlit application (app.py) to transform static analysis into a platform for visual storytelling and dynamic visualization.

 ## Key Findings
 * **Correlation:** There is a strong positive correlation between **Budget** and **Revenue**, suggesting that higher investment often leads to higher returns.